nazmulidris/developerlife.com/_posts/2017-04-16-navigation-and-styling-with-react-native.md

 title: "Navigation and Styling with React Native"
 hero-image: assets/rn-styling-hero.png
 categories:
   - Android
-- UXE
+  - FE
   - RN
 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Introduction](#introduction)
 - [What you will learn in this tutorial](#what-you-will-learn-in-this-tutorial)